sarahalang/alchemical-dictionaries/README.md

 # Alchemical Dictionaries in TEI-XML
-This repository contains TEI-XML and RDF resources for alchemical dictionaries (like Ruland or Sommerhoff).
+This repository contains TEI-XML resources for alchemical dictionaries (like Ruland or Sommerhoff).
 The goal is to provide data that can be reused or referenced in other projects where alchemical terms are concerned.

 **Things to do** can be found in the [TODOs.md file](https://github.com/sarahalang/alchemical-dictionaries/blob/main/TODOs.md).